MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/stable-channel.md

 ### Limitations

+- This release is not currently supported on the Dev Channel of the [Windows Insider Program](https://insider.windows.com/en-us/).
+A fix is expected in an upcoming servicing release.

 - Desktop apps (C# .NET 5 or C++ desktop): This release is supported for use only in desktop apps (C++ or C# with .NET 5) that are packaged using MSIX.
 To use the Windows App SDK in unpackaged desktop apps, you must use the preview channel.

 - UWP apps: This release is not supported for UWP apps that are used in production environments.
 To use the Windows App SDK in UWP apps, you must use a release from the preview release channel.
 For more information about installing the preview extension, see Set up your development environment.